Krasivaya/Github-Search/README.md

 ### Developed By
 [Carine I. SEMWAGA](https://github.com/Krasivaya)

+### Description
+his is an Angular application that allows a user to input their username into a form and be able to see a brief summary of their profile, and a list of their repos with description and the language(s) used.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.